R-MR-Adao/ADAS_SimWorld/README.md

 where $A_r^{(\theta)}$ is the rotation of matrix $A$ by and angle $\theta$ about the $j$ axis, with $j = \{X,Y,Z\}$.

 Since we have pre-established that in the present SimWorld implementation the road is limited to the $XY$ plane, all the necessary rotations are performed about the $Z$ axis.
-Thus, instead of performing a lot of unnecessary calculations (multiplying and suming a lot of ones and zeros), it is computationally more efficient to simply reduce the rotation to a 2D problem
+Thus, instead of performing a lot of unnecessary calculations (multiplying and summing a lot of ones and zeros), it is computationally more efficient to simply reduce the rotation to a 2D problem

 $$
 R(\theta) =